ainsleydev/website/content/guidelines/html/general.md

 ## Line breaking

-Break long lines when it exceeds the amount of characters within the editor.
+Break long lines when it exceeds the number of characters within the editor.

-It is also recommended to ensure that the closing tag is one a new line.
+It is also recommended to ensure that the closing tag is on a new line.
 This helps to locate the closing tag and improves readability.

 **Avoid**